dillydilly/docker_fail2ban/README.md

 ```

 Default: no jails are enabled, add your config (see below).
-The default 'jail.conf' is included(github) for you to modify.
-It will get copied into the container as '/etc/fail2ban/jail.local'
+See source repo for the default 'jail.conf' for you to use/modify.
 ```
 $ docker run -d -it \
 -v /path/to/filter.d/custom_filter.conf:/etc/fail2ban/filter.d/custom_filter.conf \